Wild Prose

 Past Events

 Since January, 2023, Wild Prose is a reading series in Victoria primarily for prose authors that mixes touring authors with locals, and emerging authors with established authors.
-Every evening begins with an Open Mic opened by a local contributor to The Malahat Review.
+Every evening begins with an Open Mic opened by a local writer.

 We meet three times per year, in the fall, in January, and in May, at 6:30 p.m.
 Open mic begins at 7:00 and featured readers at 7:30 p.m.
 All readings take place at Paul Phillps Hall (The Little Fernwood), 1923 Fernwood Rd in Victoria